MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/projects.md

 (2021 - 2023)

-Desing complete and project out for bid.
-Working under a princiap elgineer and project engineer, I Prepared contract plans and specifications for approximately 17,249 linear-feet of 18-inch and 20-inch DR 18 PVC force main within El Dorado County right-of way and EID property.
-The design includes three phases of replace the remaining portions of AC pipe force main and included desing plans for a horizontal directional drilling to reduce impact to riparian wetland.
+Design complete and project out for bid.
+This project included approximately 17,249 linear feet of 18-inch and 20-inch DR 18 PVC force main within El Dorado County right-of-way and EID property.
+The design includes three phases to replace the remaining portions of the AC pipe force main.
+It includes design plans for horizontal directional drilling to reduce the impact on a riparian wetland, design alignments to minimize traffic impacts during construction, and design improvements for the 4 lift station reconnections.

+For this project, I prepared the project plans for the three phases.
+This included developing existing utility maps, design alignments for plan and profile, and finalizing all drawings.
+I also reviewed and organized the project's design specifications and participated in meetings with the district representatives.

 ** **